privacy-scaling-explorations/zkevm-specs/specs/mpt/mpt-proof.md

 }
 ```

-In the above case account proof contains five elements.
+In the above case, the account proof contains five elements.
-The first four are branches / extension nodes, the last one is account leaf.
+The first four are branches or extension nodes, the last one is an account leaf.
 The hash of the account leaf is checked to
 be in the fourth element (at the proper position - depends on the account address).
-The hash of the fourth element is checked to be in the third element (at the proper position) ...
+The hash of the fourth element is checked to be in the third element (at the proper position).
+When we arrive to the top, the hash of the first element needs to be the same as trie root.

 The storage proof in the above case contains two elements.
-The first one is branch or extension node, the second element is storage leaf.
+The first one is branch or extension node, the second element is a storage leaf.
-The hash of storage leaf is checked to
+The hash of the storage leaf is checked to
 be in the first element at the proper position (depends on the key).

 The hash of the first storage proof element (storage root) needs to be checked